kdlrose/planck-layout/README.md

 ## issues

-- MIDI_ADVANCED pitches are off by two octaves.
-From checking out other Planck source codes and QMK midi controllers in general, this seems unique to the rev7.
-My fix is writing `keymap.c` two octaves down, but this is both inaccurate and untenable for anyone who needs subterranean bass notes.
+- `MIDI_ADVANCED` pitches are two octaves too high.
+This is too weird an issue for me to fathom.
+From looking at other Plancks configured as MIDI controllers, I guess it's unique to the rev7.
+My fix is writing `keymap.c` two octaves down, and I was always planning to add `MI_OCTU` and `MI_OCTD`.
+It's not disastrous, but it's both inaccurate and more annoying to someone else who might need really low bass.

 ### tasks